wmodes/pias/CONFIG-PI.md

-# Configuring the Raspberry Pi
+# Configuring the Raspberry Pi with pygame and pHAT DAC

-I am using a Raspberry Pi Zero W with a Phat DAC hat for audio out, so these config will be tailored for that.
+I am using a Raspberry Pi Zero W with a pHAT DAC hat for audio out, so these config will be tailored for that.

 ## Write SD Card

 Downloaded Raspbian Stretch from https://www.raspberrypi.org/downloads/raspbian/

-    $ diskutil list
+    diskutil list
-    $ diskutil unmountDisk /dev/disk5
+    diskutil unmountDisk /dev/disk5
-    $ sudo dd if=2018-11-13-raspbian-stretch.img of=/dev/rdisk5 bs=1m

 ## Initial Configuration